unbreakabl3/unbreakabl3.github.io/_posts/2024-03-24-vrbt-how-to-setup-workstation.md

 title: How to setup the workstation for Build Tools for VMware Aria
 date: "2024-03-24"
 img_path: /assets/img/vrbt-how-to-setup-workstation/
-categories: [VMware, Build Tools, VMware Aria]
+categories: [VMware, Build Tools, Aria Orchestrator, How To, vRO]
 tags: [vmware, building_tools]
 ---